mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

-Recreate the current block on the environment chain with a fresh block with uninitialized bindings.
-This implements the behavior of inducing a fresh lexical environment for every iteration of a for-in/of loop whose loop-head has a (captured) lexical declaration.
+Replace the current block on the environment chain with a fresh block with uninitialized bindings.
+This implements the behavior of inducing a fresh lexical environment for every iteration of a for-in/of loop whose loop-head declares lexical variables that may be captured.

-The current environment must be a LexicalEnvironmentObject.
+The current environment must be a BlockLexicalEnvironmentObject.